 In the 1950s, the distribution of income and wealth was more balanced than ever before in modern history.
 That remained stable for over thirty years.

-Strongly progressive income and inheritance taxes ensured that the rich contributed more to society and wealth was not concentrated too much.
-Until the 1980s, the highest income tax rate in the United States was 81 percent, in Great Britain even 89 percent.
+Strongly progressive income and inheritance taxes ensured that the rich contributed more to society and that wealth was not concentrated in their hands as much as it had been in the past.
+Until the 1980s, the highest income tax rate in the United States was 81 percent, in Great Britain it was even as high as 89 percent.

 Since the 1980s, top income tax rates have fallen steadily.

 By comparison, the highest income tax rate in Austria of 55% is today one of the highest in the EU.
-The Social Democrats invested the money from tax revenues in education and health.
-This was of particular benefit to middle and lower income groups.
-This increased social equality as well.
+During the social democratic period, politicians invested the money generated from tax revenues in education and health.
+This was of particular benefit to middle and lower income groups and increased social equality as well.

 2. NEW INEQUALITY THROUGH DEREGULATION AND TAX GIFTS FOR THE RICH

-Towards the end of the 1980s, the neo-rentier society replaced the golden era of social democratic society.
+Towards the end of the 1980s, the neo-rentier society replaced the golden era of the social democratic society.
 Taxes for the rich and corporations were lowered – the working population again bore most of the tax burden.
-Neo-liberals and conservatives abolished inheritance taxes, wealth got concentrated in a few families again.
+Neo-liberals and conservatives abolished inheritance taxes, wealth was once more concentrated in a few families.
 This lead to an increase in the overall level of inequality.
 Government spending – such as on education – has modified to benefit the social elites, not the general public.

 In Capital and Ideology, Piketty shows that social inequality has increased worldwide since the end of the social democratic phase.

 In addition, the deregulation of the international financial system has led many rich people to park their wealth in tax havens.
-The lacking control over international capital flows allowed them to hide their money from tax authorities in tax havens such as Panama or the Cayman Islands.
+The lack of control over international capital flows allowed them to hide their money from tax authorities in tax havens such as Panama or the Cayman Islands.

 As a result, the rich avoided paying even the little taxes they were supposed to pay.

 The lowering of taxes for the rich was combined with cuts to the welfare system.
-These cuts affected mostly small and medium income families.
-So exactly the groups you were already shouldering most of the tax burden.
+These cuts affected mostly small and medium income families, exactly the groups who were already shouldering most of the tax burden.